Abilities: Copy

 The copy

-ability is closely related to drop
+ability is closely related to the drop

 ability.
 If a type has the